GET TAX RELIEF NOW!

 Taxpayer Advocate Service Intervention

-Important Reminders under examination represents a separate taxable event with distinct statute of limitations periods, Collection Due Process rights, and opportunities for installment agreements, penalty abatement, or offer in compromise.
+● Each Taxable Event Has Independent Protections: Remember that each tax year under examination constitutes a separate taxable event with distinct statute-of-limitations periods, Collection Due Process rights, and opportunities for installment agreements, penalty abatement, or an offer in compromise.
 Actions taken regarding one taxable event do not automatically apply to other years under business audits or individual audits.

 When Professional Help Is Critical